 Radial Shockwave Therapy Questions and Answers

 Looking to treat conditions like Plantar Fasciitis, Achilles Tendinitis, Shin Splints and other similar conditions?
 Visit Finesse Foot Care where we offer Radial Shockwave Therapy to treat these conditions.
 For more details, please call us or schedule an appointment online with us.
-We serve patients from Lyndhurst OH, Chargin Falls OH, Beachwood OH, Collinwood OH, Pepper Pike OH, Woodmere OH, Hunting Valley OH and surrounding areas.
+We serve patients from Lyndhurst OH, Chagrin Falls OH, Beachwood OH, Pepper Pike OH, Woodmere OH, Hunting Valley OH, Solon OH, Mayfield OH, Moreland Hills OH, Orange OH and surrounding areas.

 Table of Contents:

 Radial Shockwave Therapy is an FDA cleared technology proven to increase the rate of healing for soft tissue tendinopathy.
 It is an advanced, non-invasive and highly effective treatment method that enhances blood circulation and accelerates the healing process causing damaged tissue to gradually regenerate.